courselabs/cloudnative/labs/services/README.md

 - LoadBalancer Services integrate with the platform they're running on to get a real IP address.
 In a managed Kubernetes service in the cloud you'll get a unique public IP address for every Service, integrated with a cloud load balancer to direct traffic to your nodes.
 In Docker Desktop the IP address will be `localhost`; in k3s it will be a local network address.

 - NodePorts don't need any external setup so they work in the same way on all Kubernetes clusters.
 Every node in the cluster listens on the specified port and forwards traffic to Pods.
-The external port number must be >= 30000 - a security feature so Kubernetes components don't need to run with elevated privileges on the node.
+The external port number must be >= 30000 - a security feature so Kubernetes components don't need to run with elevated privileges on the node. **But** in a managed service you probably won't be able to access individual node IP addresses, so the NodePort might not be accessible.

 Platform | LoadBalancer | NodePort
 --- | --- | --- |